nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ### JupyterLab Profiles

-For each `profiles.jupyterlab` is a named JupyterLab profile.
+Each profile under `profiles.jupyterlab` is a named JupyterLab profile.

 Use the `kubespawner_override` field to define behavior as per the [KubeSpawner](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html) API.